-Please note, this is for guidance purposes only, and should not be taken as legal advice.
+This is for guidance purposes only, so don’t take it as legal advice.

 You can change your mind